Henry, Count of Montescaglioso: Second revolt (1168)

 After Henry's imprisonment, Margaret offered him 1,000 gold ducats if he would return to Navarre and promise never to set foot in Sicily again.
 She assigned a certain French priest, Odo Quarrel, a canon of Chartres Cathedral who had come to Sicily in the following of Stephen du Perche, to escort Henry back to Navarre.
 He was in Messina, preparing seven galleys for the departure when, on 31 March, Easter Sunday, the Messinans, who despised the chancellor, revolted.
 Odo was captured and the galleys were commandeered across the strait to Reggio, where Henry was released upon their demand.
 The citizens rowed him back to Messina as the leader of a second insurrection against his cousin.

 Henry's brief rule of Messina was marked by bloodshed.
-He unjailed Odo and handed him over to the people, who executed him.
+He unjailed Odo and handed him over to the people, who lynched him.
 He also failed to prevent a massacre of all the French in the city.
 He successfully worked to spread the rebellion, which was openly directed against the regime of the chancellor, throughout the island.
 By the summer Stephen was forced to go into exile.
 Henry returned triumphant to Palermo with twenty or twenty-four galleys.
 Richard, the count of Molise, disembarked with him.
 Historian John Norwich believed that Henry was offered a second sum of money by the queen to return to Navarre, which this time he accepted, but Norwich's assertion that he appears no more in Italian history is false.